kev-m/pyCoilGen/docs/source/configuration.md

 There are three mesh geometries: coil, target and shield.

-* The [coil mesh](TODO) defines the surface upon which the coil winding path must be computed.
+* The [coil mesh](#coil-meshes) defines the surface upon which the coil winding path must be computed.
 This geometry is required.

-* The [target field](TODO) is a vector field of co-ordinates and magnitudes.
+* The [target field](#target-field) is a vector field of co-ordinates and magnitudes.
 This geometry is required.
 It may either be specified by loading an existing target field, which provides both the co-ordinates and the magnitudes at each co-ordinate, or by separately specifying the co-ordinates and a gradient field equation.

 * The [shield mesh](#shield-mesh) is an optional geomerty which defines an additional surface where the magnetic field must be suppressed.

-These mesh geometries can either be loaded from a [pre-optimised file](TODO) or specified individually using [mesh creation builders](TODO).
+These mesh geometries can either be loaded from a [pre-optimised file](#pre-calculated-mesh-and-stream-function) or specified individually using [mesh creation builders](#mesh-creation-builders).

 ### Coil Meshes

+The purpose of `pyCoilGen` is to generate a coil wire path on a coil mesh surface or surfaces to produce a desired target field.

-The coil surface mesh can be specified using either `coil_mesh` or (deprecated, but still supported) `coil_mesh_file`.
+The coil mesh surface can be specified using a coil mesh builder and a corresponding builder configuration parameter.
-The value of the parameter can be one of the supported creation instructions and the corresponding instruction's parameter.

-- `coil_mesh` (TODO)
+- `coil_mesh` (Type: `str`, Default: `'none'`)

+  Define the coil surface for the wire path.

+  Specify the [mesh builder](#mesh-creation-instructions) to create the coil mesh surface(s).
+The corresponding creation builder parameter must also be provided.

 - `coil_mesh_file` (Type: `str`, Default: `'none'`) (*deprecated*)

-  The definition of the winding coil surface.

   Either specify the filename of an `.stl` file to be loaded from `geometry_source_path`, or use one of the built-in mesh specifications.
 When using a built-in mesh specification, the mesh parameters must also be specified.